 A Fresh Approach

-Do you ever feel overwhelmed by all the information out there when it comes to dieting, weight loss, fat shaming, obesity epidemic and everything in between?
+Do you ever feel overwhelmed by all the information out there when it comes to weight loss and dieting?

 At its core Intuitive Dieting™ means using dieting methods to control how much I eat and following the Intuitive Eating principles to determine what I eat and when.